reelyactive/cuttlefish/README.md

 Ok, that's nice, but now, you want to put your hands in the dough.

-There are two ways to do that:
+There are three ways to do that:

 * You want to change the style of what you see ...